leon4rd/test/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## I used to be addicted to soap, but I'm clean now.